Traveling on a budget starts with a few basic things.

 5. Call directly when making HOTEL or RENTAL CAR reservations – and ask some questions

 - What is the best rate you can offer me?
 Never just assume that published prices are ‘firm’.
 They may be…but they also may be flexible.
-The manager is the one who can lower the published price…never the operator at the 1-800 call center.
+The hotel manager is the one who can lower the published price…never the operator at the 1-800 call center.

 - Has the price changed?
 Rates in the travel industry fluctuate drastically.
 Check for rate decreases and don’t be afraid to ask for the lower price if there’s been a reduction.
 This is most likely to work with hotels as rental car rates typically go UP when booked at the last minute.